OCC commencement speaker shares path to success

 Shanes, a communications professor at OCC and TRIO advisor, met Turo about a year ago at OCC, helping him with the transfer process to SU.

-Highlights during Turo’s time at OCC, include Co-Chair of the Unity Day Committee, a seat on the Diversity Equity Inclusion & Belonging Council, and the Extraordinary Men of Distinction Advisory Board.
-Turo also belonged to the first group of Meg O’Connell Social Justice Scholars, and earned membership in the Phi Theta Kappa Honor Society.
+During Turo’s time at OCC, Highlights include Co-Chair of the Unity Day Committee, a seat on the Diversity Equity Inclusion & Belonging Council, and the Extraordinary Men of Distinction Advisory Board.
+Turo also belonged to the first group of Meg O’Connell Social Justice Scholars and earned membership in the Phi Theta Kappa Honor Society.

 After Turo graduates from Syracuse University, he plans on going back to OCC, working in the diversity and inclusion services programs the school has to offer.